plone/Plone/README.rst

 Its features include RDBMS integration,
-Python extensions, Object Oriented Database, Web configurable workflow, pluggable membership and authentication, Undos, Form validation, and many other features.
+Python extensions, Object Oriented Database, Web configurable workflow, plugable membership and authentication, Undos, Form validation, and many other features.
 Available protocols: FTP, XMLRPC, HTTP and WEBDAV Turn it into a distributed application system by installing ZEO.